w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 The hyperparameters (structure/learning rates) are set through a hyper-parameter tuning process

-- *HyperOpt* [@komer2019hyperopt]: state-of-the-art optimization technique to explore the huge search space of hyper-parameters
+- *HyperOpt* [@komer2019hyperopt]: optimization technique to explore the huge search space of hyper-parameters
+- We are nesting machine learning into machine learning!

 # Artificial Neural Networks